-Dissemination and embeding of updated calculations policy

-Those staff delivering CPD to others, have consulted the EEF's 'Effective Professional Development Guidance Report' particularly focusing on their 3 recommendations:

-- 1. Mechanisms

-- 2. Building on Knowledge/Motivating/Embedding

-- 3. Implementing with care

-Continue from 2021-2022

-CPD and resources for all teachers and TAs - Reading:

-- Improved provision for the bottom 20% of readers, including intervention on Systematic Synthetic Phonics (RWI updated training + new training for purchased 'Fresh Start')

-- Revised structure for our reading curriculum: 'Reading Masters'
+4. Dissemination and embeding of updated calculations policy Those staff delivering CPD to others, have consulted the EEF's 'Effective Professional Development Guidance Report' particularly focusing on their 3 recommendations: 1.
+Mechanisms 2.
+Building on Knowledge/Motivating/Embedding 3.
+Implementing with care November 2023 - 1, 2 and 7 all teachers and TAs - Reading: 1.
+Improved provision for the bottom 20% of readers, including intervention on Systematic Synthetic Phonics (RWI updated training + new training for purchased 'Fresh Start') 2.
+Revised structure for our reading curriculum: 'Reading Masters' 3.
+Purchase Oxford Owls eBooks so that all readers can access better literature The children's reading ability on entry to our school has been hit in a detrimental way in the last two years.

-- Purchase Oxford

-Owls eBooks so that

-all readers can

-access better

-literature

-Added October 2022 - Disadvantaged reading progress for 2022 KS2 outcomes was the lowest at -5.9 when compared to writing (-4.9) and maths (-2.3)

-October 2021 -

-The children's reading ability on entry to our school has been hit in a detrimental way in the last two years.
 COVID-19 has resulted in children leaving their infant schools with larger gaps than we have previously witnessed.

-For example, our current Year 3s arrived with a Reading TA of 44% at expected and 13% at higher standard for the cohort.
-This is in stark contrast to the KS1 data we received for reading in the years stated below:

-Our 'Reading Masters' curriculum is strong but needs improving further to develop the children's dexterity when answering different question types.
-This has been proven by recent Question Level Analysis (QLA) of formal testing - Summer 2021.

-Training and additional resources to support this is very worthwhile as the FEF - Reading Comprehension Strategies education evidence suggests that direct teaching of specific strategies can result in +6 months of progress.
+For example, the 2022 Year 3s arrived with a Reading TA of 44% at expected standard for the PP cohort.
+While the 2023 Year 3 cohort was much improved at 62% these figures (particularly 2022) are in stark contrast to the KS1 data we received for reading in the years stated below: • 2018 - 66%/26% • 2019 - 78%/25% Our 'Reading Masters' curriculum is strong but needs improving further to develop the children's dexterity when answering different question types.
+This has been proven by recent Question Level Analysis (QLA) of formal testing - Summer 2023.
+Training and additional resources to support this is very worthwhile as the EEF - Reading Comprehension Strategies education evidence suggests that direct teaching of specific strategies can result in +6 months of progress.
 As our disadvantaged pupils have a school Chromebook on loan for the time they are with us, a membership to Oxford Owl eBooks will mean they have access to a wider range of literature.
-Furthermore, as is outlined in the National Literacy Trust's document 'Read On, Get On' first published in 2016, the use of technology to access reading has had a noticeable impact on getting boys who are reluctant to read to do just that!
+Furthermore, as is outlined in the National Literacy Trust's document 'Read On, Get On' first published in 2016, the use of technology to access reading has had a noticeable impact on getting boys who are reluctant to read 2021-2024 to do just that!
 It cites: 'The use of technology in reading is helping to improve the perception of reading as "cool" and increasing the way children can access books, which in turn has a positive impact on the number of children who find enjoyment in reading.'

-Those staff delivering CPD to others, have consulted the EEF's 'Effective Professional Development Guidance Report' particularly focusing on the 3 recommendations:

-- 1. Mechanisms - 2.
-Building on Knowledge/Motivates/Embeds
+Those staff delivering CPD to others, have consulted the EEF's 'Effective Professional Development Guidance Report' particularly focusing on the 3 recommendations: 1.
+Mechanisms 2.
+Building on Knowledge/Motivates/Embeds 3.
+Implement with care 1 and 2

-1, 2 and 7